sivarajankumar/phenotype-ontologies/trunk/src/ontology/cpn/causal-pheno-networks.md

       is_a HP:0011814 !
 Increased urinary hypoxanthine
 ```

-The highlighted term is a amount (object) term alongside and under a
+The highlighted terms are amount (object) terms alongside and under a
 process term.
 The relationship between purine levels and purine
-metabolism should be is-caused-by.
+metabolism is one of causation, with abnormalities in metabolism
+resulting in abnormalities in levels.

 Furthermore, this structure doesn't give us an easy means of answering
 the question as to the effects of mutating genes known to be involved
-in the GO biological process 'purine biosynthesis' (loss of this gene
+in the GO biological process 'purine nucleotide biosynthesis' (loss of
-may lead to decreased levels, a gain of function mutation may lead to
+this gene may lead to decreased levels, a gain of function mutation
-increased levels).
+may lead to increased levels), or 'purine nucleotide catabolism'
+(having the opposite effect).

 Furthermore, it can be argued that the generic structure of placing "X
 level" phenotypes under "X metabolism" is incorrect, because changes